Bogovinje

+History

+Bogovinje is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 42 Christian households, 2 bachelors and 1 widow.

+According to the 1467-68 Ottoman defter, Bogovinje exhibits a majority Orthodox Christian Slavic anthroponomy, alongside a minority of names belonging to the Albanian onomastic sphere.

 Sports

 The village also has a stadium home to FK Drita called Stadion Bogovinje.

 Demographics

 As of the 2021 census, Bogovinje had 5,239 residents with the following ethnic composition: